ZaraLabTeam/super-broadcaster/README.md

 Next run `npm start`
 to start broadcasting access [localhost:8002](localhost:8002);
 and pick a configuration from the menu and click on the start button

+## Avconv Settings

+You must set a default output in the secrets.json, but it can be overriden in the preset configuration by setting an  output different from 'default'

+If you are using **libx264** codec start with -vcodec libx264 -preset **ultrafast** this is the least stresfull preset then superfast, fast and so on until superslow, each step adds twice as much demand on the cpu